-Here's Part 4 of the antique milk can project.
+Here's antique milk can part 4 of the project.
 I was in a doodling state of mind at the time and rather than sketch out a drawing to work from, I just decided to wing it directly on the milk can.
 Brazen, I know!!!

 Of course at first I had the whole thing sponged on with the dark green as I had done in Part 1 of the project but something compelled me to do a bright and sunny, completely different milk can than the first one.
 Call me crazy but I always follow my instincts or as I like to call it, my Creative Spirit.
 I don't mean that in a "woo-woo" way.